Tomaubier/CoperniFUS/docs/index.rst

 .. image:: /_static/CoperniFUS_ui_breakdown.png

-Detailed information of the app structure can be found in `the API reference page <contents/api_reference>`_
+Detailed information of the app structure can be found in `the API reference page </contents/api_reference.rst>`_.

-.. include:: contents/installation.rst

-.. include:: contents/usage.rst

 .. include:: contents/related_projects.rst